December Lawn & Landscape Tips

 Oak trees are keeping the colors of fall alive with reds and browns.

-Leaf Removal – Keeping leaves removed is recommended for all lawns, but critical if you have a cool-season lawn.
+Leaf Removal – Keeping leaves removed is recommended for all lawns, but critical if you have a cool season lawn.
 If you remove leaves regularly, you will find mulch mowing them back into the turf is an effective way to handle clean-up.
-Fescue will completely die out under leaves.
+Fescue will completely die out under leaves due to lack of light.
 If you allow leaves to collect in the corners of a fescue lawn over the winter, those areas will be thin to completely bare next spring.

 Remember - fescue lawns need light even in the winter.